Anex007/Cyberries/README.md

 ### How To Use
 #### Bots
-	When asked type in the IP of the bot-master to connect to
+	Type in the IP of the bot-master to connect to inside the bots/src/main.c on page 11 from 127.0.0.1 to that IP.

 #### Bot-Master
 	Make sure to have a WAN ip for the bot's to connect to, or must be in the same network.